HeadGAP: Few-Shot 3D Head Avatar via Generalizable Gaussian Priors: Implementation Details

 \textbf{Dataset.} We partition the data into training and testing sets, comprising 119 and 45 subjects, respectively.
 Of these subjects, the data of 11 training subjects and 3 testing subjects are provided by \cite{qian2024gaussianavatars} and others are processed by our FLAME tracking algorithm.
 For more information about the dataset, we highly encourage the reader to refer to the paper of NeRSemble~\cite{kirschstein2023nersemble} for further details.

 \textbf{Model Detail.} We divide the Gaussian primitives into $p=11$ parts, including 1) ``forehead'', 2) ``nose'', 3) ``eye'', 4) ``teeth'', 5) ``lip'', 6) ``ear'', 7) ``hair'', 8) ``boundary'', 9) ``neck'', 10) ``other face region'', and 11) ``other''.
 The part for the primitives is determined by the face masks provided by FLAME \cite{li2017learning}.
 The illustration of Gaussian primitives with different parts is shown in \cref{fig:supp-part}.
 The primitive number is set to $n=83,651$ by initializing from a UV map with a resolution of $300\times 300$.
 The feature dimensions of identity-shared point encoding $\mathbf{f}$, identity code $\mathbf{z}$, and point appearance feature $\mathbf{h}$ are set to $c_{1} = 48$, $c_{2} = 128$, and $c_{3} = 34$ respectively.
 All the MLPs $f^{\mathcal{M}}$ consist of $4$ layers.
 Meanwhile, the CNN $f^{\mathcal{C}}$ contains $6$ layers.
+The identity codebook $\mathbf{z}$ is initialized with zero.

 \textbf{Training Detail.} We adopt Adam~\cite{kingma2014adam} optimizer for the model training.
 For prior learning, we utilize $k=119$ identities and set the batch size to $32$.
 For all the parameters, the learning rate begins at $1e^{-3}$ and decreases with the cosine scheduler.
 The prior model is trained on $8$ A100 GPUs for 100K steps, which takes around 2 days.
 The loss weights $\lambda_{m}$, $\lambda_{l1}$, $\lambda_{ssim}$, $\lambda_{lpips}$, $\lambda_{\alpha}$, $\lambda_{s}$, $\lambda_{\mu}$, and $\lambda_{arap}$ are set to $10$, $0.8$, $0.2$, $0.4$, $1$, $1$, $0.01$, and $1$ respectively.
 For few-shot personalization, we set the batch size to $1$.
 We set the learning rate of the identity-shared point encoding $\mathbf{f}$ to $1e^{-3}$ and other parameters' to $1e^{-5}$.
 Unless otherwise stated, we take $500$ steps for inversion and $500$ steps for fine-tuning, which uses about $5$ minutes in total with an A100 GPU.
 For view regularization, we generate $m=16$ reference views similar to the camera setups of the NeRSemble dataset.
 The loss weights $\lambda_{ref}$ is set to $0.01$.
 For 3-shot novel identities' personalization on NeRSemble, we utilize cameras with id ``0'', ``8'', and ``15''.
-For our captured data, we select viewpoints similar to NeRSemble.
+For our captured data, we select viewpoints similar to those of NeRSemble.

 \textbf{About adaptive density control.} To allow full control of primitive numbers, we do not utilize adaptive density control, opacity reset, and point pruning as GaussianAvatars~\cite{qian2024gaussianavatars}.